The Profit And Loss Account

 If we want to understand a company report, we need to know what all the income, expense and profit figures mean.

-Last week we did a quick overview of company reports, and we saw there are four main parts to a report that we, as investors, need to inspect carefully.
+There are four main parts to a report that we, as investors, need to inspect carefully.
 Those are the three financial statements (the Income Statement, the Cash Flow Statement, and the Balance Sheet), and the notes to the accounts — all the wordy stuff that fills up the rest of the pages counts for little.
 In the next few instalments, I’ll take a brief look at each in turn, and today it’s the turn of the Income Statement.

 The top line